-Tuesday- Western trail learning the poisonous plants (castor bean, morning glory, poison oak) along with edible plants (blackberries, boysenberries, fennel, lemonade berries).
+Tuesday- Western!
+Learn the poisonous plants (castor bean, morning glory, poison oak) along with edible plants (blackberries, boysenberries, fennel, lemonade berries).
 Learn Horsemen's Terms, feed hay and supplements!

-Wednesday- English in ring learning how to go over walk and trot poles & proper English position!
+Wednesday- English steering & position!
 Learn tack parts of English/Western saddles & bridles, then clean tack.
 Tiffany shows how to trim a horses' hooves while learning about the farrier's tools, hoof parts!

-Thursday- English on trail finding California sage, fig plants and wild cucumbers.
+Thursday- English!
+Find California sage, fig plants and wild cucumbers.
 Learn horse anatomy along with identifying horse colors, breeds, and face/leg markings for all of our horses plus look for brands!

 WHAT TO WEAR

 Shirts with short or long sleeves (no tanks, strapless), tall socks and full-length, loose/stretchy pants.

 So sweat doesn't get sunscreen in eyes and on helmet, apply below eyes.

 BIG, thick towel for on top of straw bale.

 Any medications please give to Instructor.